txwizard/WizardWrx_NET_API/AssemblyUtils/README.md

 classes and methods in these libraries in all three environments and against virtually every version of the framework and Base Class Library.

+## New in Version 7.23.120

+This release adds a new instance method, `GetDependentAssemblyInfos`, which returns a sorted list of dependent assemblies.
+Though this could be implemted as a read-only property, I chose to implement it as a method.

 ## New in Version 7.20.117

 This build is a bug fix.
 I discovered that the iten number written into the